ssMaritime.com &

 On May 25, 2003,

-severely damaged by a boiler explosion at 6.30 am.
-Seven lives were lost as
+damaged by a boiler explosion at 6.30 am.
+Seven lives were lost as well as

-refused to announce her destination.
-However, she headed for Europe and
+to announce her destination.
+However, she headed for Europe and eventually

 on September 23,